2011–2013 Russian protests

 The 2011–2013 Russian protests, which some English language media referred to as the Snow Revolution (Снежная революция), began in 2011 (as protests against the 2011 Russian legislative election results) and continued into 2012 and 2013.
 The protests were motivated by claims of Russian and foreign journalists, political activists and members of the public that the election process was fraudulent.
-The Central Election Commission of Russia stated 11.5% of official reports of fraud could be confirmed as true.
+The Central Election Commission of Russia stated that 195 out of 1,686 official reports of fraud (11.5%) could be confirmed as true.

 On 10 December 2011, after a week of small-scale demonstrations, Russia saw some of the biggest protests in Moscow since the 1990s.
 The focus of the protests were the ruling party, United Russia, and its leader Vladimir Putin, the prime minister and former president, who announced his intention to run for president again in 2012.
 Another round of large protests took place on 24 December 2011.
-These protests were named "For Fair Elections" (За честные выборы) and their organizers set up the movement of the same name.
+These protests were named "For Fair Elections" (За честные выборы) and their organisers set up the movement of the same name.
 By this time, the "For Fair Elections" protesters had coalesced around five main points: freedom for political prisoners; annulment of the election results; the resignation of Vladimir Churov (head of the election commission) and the opening of an official investigation into vote fraud; registration of opposition parties and new democratic legislation on parties and elections; as well as new democratic and open elections.